-Otherwise the foregoing turned out to be the explanation behind the mysterious seeming YouTube app.
+Otherwise the foregoing turned out to be the explanation behind the mysterious seeming YouTube app issue.
 Though often with great trouble therewith, I ocassionally look up and download certain hopeful games for my sons off the Android Play Store.
-Some of which games will (to my dismay) feature elements that advertise their other game applications.
-While I often labour to discourage both sons to steer clear from clicking such app ads buttons, my 5 year old have yet to get this.
-When this buttons are clicked, a redirect to the pertinent Play Store app page happens - where feature screenshot about the app as well as video demo are normally hosted.
-When such demo videos are example clicked, one would be prompted to choose if they would like to enable YouTube (if previously disabled), play through it or play through browser.
+Some of which games will (to my dismay) feature elements that advertise other game applications by the developer.
+While I often labour to discourage both sons to steer clear from clicking such app-ad buttons, my 5 year old have yet to get this.
+When these buttons are clicked, a redirect to the pertinent Play Store app page occurs - where featured screenshots about the app as well as video demo are normally hosted.
+When such demo videos are for example clicked, one would be prompted to choose if they would like to enable YouTube (if previously disabled), play through it or play through browser.

-Ideally therefore, uninstalling the YouTube app would be best but this is often not provisioned for and often requires root rights.
+Ideally therefore, uninstalling the YouTube app would be best but this is often not provisioned for and therefore requires root privileges.

-- Yes Android does have its limitations and this is the main reason why we wish to undertake (as a sub-project of the likeChrist Ministries) a dedicated Christian friendly Android edition
+- Yes Android does have its limitations and this is the main reason why we now offer some relavant services at https://android.likeChrist.co (and ultimately wish to undertake, as a sub-project of the likeChrist Ministries, a dedicated Christian friendly Android fork edition

 - And yes I honestly would rather that we choose weather to have ads about other apps the developer offers.
 Or the place any such under their exclusive "parent section" for kids games.
 But of cause not everyone have regard to the Godly upbringing mandate.
 This is because a promising app does not always suggest that all apps by the developer are Christian sympathetic.
 These trickeries are otherwise one of the reasons why http://games.likechrist.co/ was considered.